Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Detected ad URLs vs intercepted ad URLs

-It might be tempting to split a query string into a sorted dictionary and reassemble it, but we have no way of knowing what the query string boundary is.
+It might be tempting to split a query string into a sorted dictionary and reassemble it, but I have no way of knowing where the query-string boundary is.
 Plus, a live ad URL could add a key and disrupt the sorting.

-Addionally, I’ve encountered URLs like this that purposely try to obfuscate the query params:
+Additionally, I’ve encountered URLs like this that purposely obfuscate the query params:

 https://r4—sn-vgqsrns6.googlevideo.com/videoplayback